RexOps/rexify-website/content/get/index.md

 ### Official packages

 Rex is distributed via package managers for many different operating systems.
-The [Repology page of Rex](https://repology.org/project/rex/versions) is perhaps the most complete and up-to-date list of available Rex packages.
+The [Repology page of Rex](https://repology.org/project/rex/versions) is an up-to-date list of available Rex packages.

 We encourage you to help those package management projects to distribute Rex.
 We are happy to support the process, so feel free to get us involved too.